 Mental Health Services for Medical Students

-Our Student Health Service provides short-term counseling.
+Our Student Mental Health Service provides short-term counseling, medication consultation and management, and/or group psychotherapy.
 Issues we may be able to help with include the following:

 - anxiety disorders